vivid-planet/comet/.changeset/fluffy-points-think.md

             }
             ```
         ````
-    -   the keys in the tabLabels need to be the same as the `supportedBlocks`
+    -   the keys in the labels need to be the same as the `supportedBlocks`